G4Splat: Geometry-Guided Gaussian Splatting with Generative Prior: Experiments

 \subsection{Discussion on Plane Representation}

 Our method leverages a plane representation to obtain scale-accurate geometry guidance.
 We adopt this representation for three main reasons.
 First, planar structures are common in man-made environments and often occupy a large portion of the image, such as floors, walls, and tabletops.
 Second, the plane representation exhibits strong generalization.
 By fitting global 3D planes to accurate point clouds obtained in overlapping regions of input views, we can extend reliable depth estimation to non-overlapping or even unobserved planar regions.
-The accurate planar depth also enables linear alignment of monocular depth maps, improving depth accuracy of non-planar regions as well.
+The accurate planar depth also enables linear alignment of monocular depth maps, improving depth accuracy of unobserved non-planar regions as well.
 Finally, the plane representation is simple, computationally efficient, and memory-friendly.
 As shown in \cref{tab:running_time}, our method achieves high-quality reconstruction with a runtime comparable to other approaches that employ generative prior.
-See additional discussions in \cref{sec:supp:dense_recon,sec:supp:implementation_details}.
+Our accelerated variant, \textit{Ours (DS)}, which downsamples the initial Gaussians, substantially reduces runtime while still outperforming all baselines.

+Furthermore, our method maintains robust performance in non-planar or less structured scenes because it is a strict enhancement of the base model.
+This stems from our design that applies tailored supervision on regions according to their geometric characteristics: for \textit{planar regions}, reconstruction is improved by leveraging accurate plane depth supervision across both observed and unobserved areas; for \textit{non-planar regions}, observed regions preserve the base model's original supervision to ensure reliability, and unobserved portions benefit from linearly aligned monocular depth as an effective fallback where direct supervision is absent.
+Experiments on the Mip-NeRF 360 dataset validate these advantages.
+Additional discussions are provided in \cref{sec:supp:dense_recon,sec:supp:implementation_details}.